Banhana/DesignScape-AR/README.md

 # How to install

 1. Plug in your iPhone to your computer
-2. Click on project name (e.g. RoomOrganizer) and add your account under "Team".
+2. Click on project name (e.g. DesignScape AR) and add your account under "Team".
 Then Sign in with your Apple ID.
 3. On Xcode, click on Window > Device and Simulators
 4. Unlock your iPhone and trust your computer if it's the first time trying to publish an app on your phone.
 5. Xcode will start downloading the debugger support onto your iPhone.